Imogen Edwards-Jones

 Imogen Edwards-Jones (born June 1968, in Birmingham) is a British writer, author and journalist, who blogs for doyoutravel.com and Get the Gloss.

 Biography

 Edwards-Jones was educated at Malvern Girls' College, a boarding independent school in the spa town of Malvern in Worcestershire, which merged with another school in 2006 to form Malvern St James School, followed by the University of Bristol, where she gained a degree in Russian, and then City University London.

-Edwards-Jones is best known for the Babylon series of exposés based on her 2004 novel, Hotel Babylon from an insider's view of the non-stop world of the hotel staff and guests alike.
+Edwards-Jones is best known for the Babylon series of exposés based on her 2004 book, Hotel Babylon from an insider's view of the non-stop world of the hotel staff and guests alike.

 In 2006, Edwards-Jones had a regular column in The Daily Telegraph, detailing her attempts at IVF which resulted in the birth of her daughter.
 She blogs for doyoutravel.com and Get the Gloss.

 Edwards-Jones is married to the BBC's Creative Head of Comedy Talent, Kenton Allen.
 Candace Bushnell is her daughter's godmother.